Skip to content

 A headshot of your writer and their past experience, nominations, and awards should also be incorporated.

-Depending on the stage of development and production your documentary is in, your pitch deck may require even more information.
+Depending on the stage of development and production your film is in, your documentary pitch deck may require even more information.
 If you’re in the early stages of development, include sales projections.
-If you’re in the late stages of production, include your marketing budget and a distribution plan that includes video on demand, filmfestivals, or streaming services.
+If you’re in the late stages of production, include your marketing budget and a distribution plan that includes video on demand, film festivals, or streaming services.

 Once you have the content for your pitch deck and images, design it using tools like Adobe InDesign or PowerPoint.
 You can even hire a design agency to compile the deck and convert it to PDF.

-We’ve covered what to include in your pitch deck so that it gets noticed by investors.
-Now, let’s look at two examples of documentary pitch decks and explore what they’ve done well — based on the points we’ve shared.
+Now that we’ve covered what to include in your documentary pitch deck so that it gets noticed by investors, let’s look at two examples of documentary pitch decks and explore what they’ve done well.

 The Founders